 There are 31 different species of marine mammals that may occur in the EEZ of the South Atlantic region.
 All 31 species are protected under the MMPA and six are also listed as endangered under the ESA (i.e., sperm, sei, fin, blue, humpback, and North Atlantic right whales).
-There are no known interactions between the South Atlantic snapper-grouper fishery and marine mammals.
+There are only three known interactions between the South Atlantic snapper grouper fishery and marine mammals.
+All three marine mammals were likely dolphins, all were caught in Florida on handline gear, and all three animals were released alive.
 Other species protected under the ESA occurring in the South Atlantic include five species of sea turtle (green, hawksbill, Kemp's ridley, leatherback, and loggerhead); the smalltooth sawfish; and two Acropora coral species (elkhorn [Acropora palmata] and staghorn [A. cervicornis]).
 A discussion of these species is included below.
-Designated critical habitat for the northern right whale also occurs within the South Atlantic region.
+Designated critical habitat for the Acropora corals also occurs within the South Atlantic region.

-The impacts of the South Atlantic snapper-grouper fishery on ESA-listed species were evaluated in a biological opinion on the continued authorization of snapper-grouper fishing under the South Atlantic Snapper-Grouper Fishery Management Plan and Amendment 13C (NMFS 2006).
-The opinion stated the fishery was not likely to adversely affect Northern right whale critical habitat, seabirds, or marine mammals (see NMFS 2006 for discussion on these species).
-However, the opinion did state that the snapper-grouper fishery would adversely affect sea turtles and smalltooth sawfish.
+The impacts of the South Atlantic snapper grouper fishery on ESA-listed species have been evaluated in a biological opinion on the continued authorization of snapper grouper fishing under the South Atlantic Snapper Grouper Fishery Management Plan and Amendment 13C (NMFS 2006), and during subsequent informal ESA section 7 consultations.
+The biological opinion stated the fishery was not likely to adversely affect any critical habitat or marine mammals (see NMFS 2006 for discussion on these species).
+However, the opinion did state that the snapper grouper fishery would adversely affect sea turtles and smalltooth sawfish.
 A discussion of these species is included below.

-NOAA Fisheries Service conducted an informal Section 7 consultation on July 9, 2007, evaluating the impacts of the South Atlantic snapper-grouper fishery on ESA-listed Acropora species.
-The consultation concluded that the continued operation of the snapper-grouper fishery was not likely to adversely affect newly listed Acropora species.
+NOAA Fisheries Service conducted an informal section 7 consultation on July 9, 2007, evaluating the impacts of the South Atlantic snapper grouper fishery on ESA-listed Acropora species.
+The consultation concluded that the continued operation of the snapper grouper fishery was not likely to adversely affect newly listed Acropora species.
 On November 26, 2008, a final rule designating Acropora critical habitat was published in the Federal Register.
-A memo dated December 2, 2008, evaluated the effects of the continued authorization of the

-South Atlantic snapper-grouper fishery on Acropora critical habitat pursuant to Section 7.
+A memo dated December 2, 2008, evaluated the effects of the continued authorization of the South Atlantic snapper grouper fishery on Acropora critical habitat pursuant to section 7 of the ESA.
 The evaluation concluded the proposed actions are not likely to adversely affect Acropora critical habitat.